0x64c/aaaa-gcw0/README.md

 Known bugs:

-Textures flicker when camera faces certain direction.
+Textures flicker with a certain camera orientation.

-Game progress/config are saved inside OPK directory and are therefore lost.

 Narrator voice missing in into sequence.